eventide-project/docs/user-guide/writers/messaging-writer.md

 <div class="note custom-block">
   <p>
-    Note: If the `session` argument is nil, a new session will be constructed and assigned to the writer.
+    Note: If the <code>session</code> argument is nil, a new session will be constructed and assigned to the writer.
   </p>
 </div>